lclarkmichalek/site/content/post/monitoring-queue.md

 and they are reset to 0).
 As our metric is not a continuous function, we can't simply differentiate it, so we need to specify over what period we want our rate to be calculated.
 This is the period in the square brackets.
-1m is a convention within Qubit, along with 30m for when you want a calmer, PM friendly, view.
+1m is a convention within Qubit, along with 30m for when you want a calmer PM &emdash; friendly view.
 The smaller the window, the less data required, the faster the result, so 1m is great for quick plots and dashboards.